kupautist/ATLLM-/README.md

 5. Fill in environment variables:
    - `OPENAI_API_KEY` - your OpenAI API key
    - `TELEGRAM_BOT_TOKEN` - bot token from @BotFather

-### Troubleshooting Installation

-If you have issues installing NumPy on Windows:
-1. Use precompiled wheels: `python -m pip install numpy --only-binary :all:`
-2. Then install remaining dependencies: `pip install -r requirements_simple.txt`

 ## Running